mlhartme/maven-dockerbuild-plugin/README.md

         </configuration>

 Adjust
-* `library` to specify the groupId of your dockerbuilds
+* `library` to specify the groupId of your dockerbuilds in your repository
 * `dockerbuild` to specify the artifactId of the dockerbuild to use
 * `image` to start with your Docker registry and to match your naming conventions